This blog was originally published in December, 2021.

 - Have symptoms that haven’t improved with other treatments or medications

-Before recommending surgery, your ENT will ask you about your medical history, examine your nose and sinus openings to diagnose the causes of your symptoms.
+Before recommending surgery, your ENT will ask you about your medical history and examine your nose and sinus openings to diagnose the cause of your symptoms.
 Your doctor will also order and review a CT scan of your sinuses.

-Every patient is different, so you’ll need an ENT’s help to determine if you’re eligible for this procedure.
-If you haven’t tried other non-surgical treatment options, Dr. Branch often recommends patients start with medication (like antibiotics when an infection is likely, allergy medication, and/or steroid nasal sprays) before moving onto surgery.
+Every patient is different.
+Your ENT will assess you and advise if you’re eligible for this procedure.
+If you haven’t tried other non-surgical treatment options, you may be recommended to start with antibiotics (if infection is likely), allergy medication, and/or steroid nasal sprays before moving on to balloon sinuplasty.

-And if you’re not a candidate for balloon sinuplasty, there are other treatment options your ENT can recommend to relieve congestion when medication isn’t enough.
+And if you’re not a candidate, there are other treatment options your ENT can recommend to relieve nasal congestion when medication is not enough.

 The Balloon Sinuplasty Procedure: What to Expect

-If your ENT determines you’re a good candidate for balloon sinuplasty, you’ll be given some instructions to follow before the procedure.
-Before surgery, you might be asked to stop taking certain medications (such as blood thinners or steroid nasal sprays).
+If your ENT determines you’re a good candidate for balloon sinuplasty, you’ll be given instructions to follow before the procedure.
+You may be asked to stop taking certain medications such as blood thinners or steroid nasal sprays.
 Tell your doctor about everything you take, including herbal supplements.

 Balloon sinuplasty is a minimally-invasive, outpatient procedure.
-Surgery typically takes around 30 minutes, and you’ll be able to go home right after it’s over.
+It typically takes around 30 minutes and you’ll be able to go home right after it’s over.

-Some doctors perform this procedure under general anesthesia (where you’re fully asleep), while others use local anesthesia and preoperative sedatives.
+The procedure is generally performed using local anesthesia and preoperative sedatives.
 If you’re under local anesthesia with oral sedation, the process is usually quite painless, though you may feel some nasal pressure.

 During the procedure, your surgeon will insert a tiny wire catheter through your sinus passageways.
 This wire is used to guide a deflated balloon up into your natural sinus openings.
 The balloon inflates slowly, which opens up the blocked passage into the sinuses.
 This allows mucus to drain and the sinus to re-aerate itself (receive airflow).
 Then, the balloon is deflated and removed.